APA Accredited Pre-Doctoral Internships

 - Experience with children and families required; experience with trauma and abuse is preferred.

-The application deadline for the 2021-2022 training year is November 13, 2020.
-Internships begin on September 7, 2021.
+The application deadline for the 2023-2024 training year is November 21, 2022.
+Internships begin on August 21, 2023.
 Applications are handled through the APPIC website using the Applicant Portal.
-Candidates are asked to submit their APPI, 3 letters of recommendation, curriculum vitae, sample testing report and official transcript.
+Candidates are asked to submit their APPI, 3 letters of recommendation, curriculum vitae and official transcript.

 Accreditations / Memberships

 Accredited since 1979 by the American Psychological Association

 Washington, D.C., 20002-4242

 Member of the Association of Psychology Postdoctoral and Internship Centers (APPIC)

 Washington, D.C.
 20002

 The Village for Families & Children is an equal opportunity, affirmative action employer.
 Minority candidates are encouraged to apply.
 The Village adheres to all APPIC policies & procedures and abides by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant prior to APPIC Uniform Notification Day.